Multilevel Surrogate-based Control Variates: Numerical experiments

-Further insights regarding the expected variance reduction of the MLMC-MLCV estimator can be drawn from \cref{tab:variance_reduction2}, which reports the variance reduction factor $R^2_\ell$ w.r.t.\ pure MLMC on each level defined in \cref{eq:var_MLMC_MCV,eq:R2_MLMC-MLCV}, as well as the quantity $\mathcal{S}_\ell^2$ defined in \cref{eq:nl_opt}.
-In particular, $S_L^2/\mathcal{C}$ corresponds to the variance of the MLMC-MLCV estimator of the expectation with optimal sample allocation (see \cref{eq:var_bound_nl_opt_SL2}), so that the ratio between the variance of MLMC-MLCV estimator and that of the MC estimator is $\mathcal{S}_L^2 / (\mathcal{C}_L \V[Y_L])$ (here with $\mathcal{C}_L=\mathcal{C}_3=1$).
-Furthermore, the variance of the different MLMC-based estimators per unit cost can be compared directly through $S_L^2$.
-We observe that the variance of the MLMC-MLCV estimator is significantly reduced compared to that of the MLMC estimator, by about 98.6\%, resulting in a reduction in standard deviation of about 88\%.
-Again, this is well reflected in \cref{fig:mc_vs_ml_without_offset}.
+\paragraph{A priori estimation of the variance reduction factor and sample allocation} Further insights regarding the expected variance reduction of the MLMC-* estimators can be drawn from \cref{tab:variance_reduction2}, which reports the variance reduction factor $R^2_\ell$ w.r.t.\ pure MLMC on each level defined in \cref{eq:var_MLMC_MCV,eq:R2_MLMC-MLCV}, as well as the quantity $\mathcal{S}_\ell^2$ defined in \cref{eq:nl_opt}.
+In addition, the variance of the MLMC-* estimators of the expectation with optimal sample allocation is $S_L^2/\mathcal{C}$ (see \cref{eq:var_bound_nl_opt_SL2}), so that the variance reduction factor of an MLMC-* estimator compared to the high-fidelity MC estimator is $1-\mathcal{S}_L^2 / (\mathcal{C}_L \V[Y_L])$, which is reported in the last rows and last column of the table.
+Consequently, the variance of the different MLMC-based estimators per unit cost can be compared directly through the ratio of their respective $S_L^2$.
+For instance, we observe that the variance of the MLMC-MLCV estimator is significantly reduced compared to that of the MLMC estimator, by about $1- 40.04/2797.65 \approx98.6\%$, resulting in a reduction in standard deviation of about 88\%.
+Again, this is well reflected in \cref{fig:mc_vs_ml_without_offset}. \Cref{tab:variance_reduction2} also reports the share of computational work across correction levels, namely $n_\ell^* (\mathcal{C}_\ell + \mathcal{C}_{\ell-1}) / \mathcal{C}$, with $n_\ell^*$ as defined in \cref{eq:nl_opt}, for the correction on level $\ell$.
+These anticipated shares are consistent with those obtained by using \cref{algoMLCV}, reported in \cref{fig:allocation_cost}.
+It is important to note that the bottom rows of \cref{tab:variance_reduction2} are deduced from estimates of $\V[Y_\ell]$, $\mathcal{V}_\ell$ and $R^2_\ell$, reported in the top rows.
+This means that, in practice, these estimates can be obtained from a few evaluations of $f_0,\ldots,f_L$ (and of the appropriate surrogate models), to anticipate the expected variance reduction factor of the MLMC-* estimators and apply \cref{algoMLCV} to the most promising.

+\begin{remark} \Cref{tab:variance_reduction2} highlights the fast decay of $\mathcal{V}_{\ell}$ with $\ell$, which is a favorable scenario for MLMC.
+In fact, \cref{tab:variance_reduction2} reports that the variance of the plain MLMC estimator is reduced by about 75\% compared to that of the crude, high-fidelity MC estimator, i.e., a reduction by a factor 4.
+Equivalently, this means that a 4-fold increase of the computational budget is needed to achieve the same variance with the high-fidelity MC estimator as that of the plain MLMC.
+This favorable setting for MLMC makes it all the more challenging to futher reduce the variance.
+Yet, we observe that the proposed MLMC-* estimators are able to achieve a much smaller variance, especially by reducing the MLMC variance on the coarsest levels. \end{remark}